VishnuPathmanaban2019/Chess-Sensei/README.md

 ==============================================================================
 Run the "main.py" file to run the project.

-Which libraries you're using that need to be installed:
+Which libraries I'm using that need to be installed:
 ==============================================================================
 I am using tkinter and pillow.